Bikoil/ApkCLI/README.md

 # Info
 ### What the package manager contains
-- The package manager will contain not only APK packages, but also other tools to be installed normally on other package managers, tools such as `git` or maybe `node`
+- The package manager will contain not only APK packages, but also other tools within the repositories and possibly CLI tools

 ### License